October is National Domestic Violence Awareness Month

 If you need help: Call Community Resource Center’s 24/7 Domestic Violence Hotline: 1-877-633-1112.
 If you are in danger, call 911.

-- Learn more: Visit the National Domestic Violence Hotline at www.thehotline.org to learn more about warning signs of domestic violence and how to help.
+- Learn more: Learn more about CRC’s domestic violence prevention and intervention services, including shelter, transitional housing, counseling and education.
+Visit the National Domestic Violence Hotline at www.thehotline.org to learn more about warning signs of domestic violence and how to help.

-- Make a donation to CRC in honor of the people in your life and community who have been impacted by domestic violence.
+- Make a gift: Donate to Community Resource Center in honor of the people in your life and community who have been impacted by domestic violence.

 What is Domestic Violence?